Aum3010/ncsu-csc510-2025-s1-g3-clarity-ai/README.md

 4.  **Open psql:** In the app window, double-click the default database (named after your username).

-5. SQL-- 1.
-Create our project databaseCREATE DATABASE clarity\_ai;-- 2.
-Connect to the new database\\c clarity\_ai-- 3.
-Enable the pgvector extension for AI embeddingsCREATE EXTENSION IF NOT EXISTS vector;
+5. Create our project database `CREATE DATABASE clarity_ai;`
+6.  -- 2.
+Connect to the new `database c clarity_ai`
+7. Enable the pgvector extension for AI embeddings `CREATE EXTENSION IF NOT EXISTS vector;`

 ### 3\.
 Set Up the Python Environment

-1. Bashcd backend
+1.  `cd backend`

-2. Bashconda create --name clarity-backend python=3.11
+2.  `conda create --name clarity-backend python=3.11`

-3. Bashconda activate clarity-backend
+3.  `conda activate clarity-backend`

 ### 4\.
 Configure Environment Variables

-1. Bashcp .env.example .env
+1.  `cp .env.example .env`

 2.  **Edit the .env file:** Open backend/.env in your code editor and fill in the values.